pramesh01/selenium-dockerized-test-automation-framework/README.md

 ![ExtentReport Failed](Screenshots/extentReports_Failed-Tests.png)

 **🔮 Future Enhancements**
+- will Enhance ExtentReports by replacing raw technical logs (e.g., “Clicked on element: By.xpath: //a[@title='Proceed to checkout']”) with clean, human-readable test steps, like “Clicked on Proceed to Checkout button”, along with inline screenshots for each step.
+- Additionally, i will integrate Docker-based video recording to capture the entire test execution flow for better debugging and visual analysis.
 - Will add **Allure Reports** as an alternative reporting mechanism
 - Expand test coverage with more e-commerce scenarios